vlovell24/C_Helper_Application/README.md

 </p>

-Did you set up your make file in like 1995 and then use the same one forever, but then your pc finally exploded and now you forgot how to create your make file?
-Oh no:open_mouth:......this can help with that.

 Did Jerry with his fancy macbook tell you that you weren't a 'real' developer because you don't use Linux?
 Did you want to maybe secretly set up a virtual environment so that you could see if Linux was actually worth knowing?
 Oh no:open_mouth:......this can help with that.